Get Your Stress Leave Certificate Online

 Yes.
 Any GMC-registered doctor can sign you off work with stress if your symptoms are severe enough to impair your ability to do your job.
 You do not need a formal psychiatric diagnosis.
 The doctor assesses your current symptoms, including sleep disruption, persistent anxiety, inability to concentrate, emotional exhaustion, and physical symptoms such as headaches or chest tightness, and determines whether those symptoms prevent you from carrying out your normal work duties.

 Being "signed off with stress" means a doctor has assessed your condition and issued a medical certificate confirming you are temporarily unfit for work due to stress, burnout, or mental exhaustion.
-This certificate protects your job, entitles you to Statutory Sick Pay, and gives your employer the documentation they need to record your absence properly.
+The certificate gives your employer the medical evidence they need to record the absence as authorised sick leave and to process Statutory Sick Pay.
+It does not by itself guarantee your continued employment, though dismissing an employee for legitimate certified sickness absence carries a real risk of an unfair dismissal claim, and separate protections may apply under the Equality Act 2010.

 Who can sign you off with stress?

-Three types of doctor can issue a valid stress leave certificate in the UK.
-Your NHS GP can issue an NHS fit note (Med3) at no cost, though appointment wait times average two to three weeks.
+Three types of doctor can issue a stress leave certificate in the UK.
+Your NHS GP can issue an NHS fit note (Med3) at no cost, though appointment wait times can run to several weeks.
 A private GP, either in-person or online, can issue a private medical certificate, typically same day.
 An online doctor service such as MedicalCert provides the same outcome through an online consultation reviewed by a GMC-registered doctor.
-All three routes produce a certificate with full legal weight, accepted by UK employers for absence records and SSP.
+An NHS fit note must be accepted by your employer as evidence of incapacity.
+A private certificate is accepted by most UK employers, but acceptance depends on the employer's own absence policy.

 What does your employer see on a stress leave certificate?